Stewart Granger: Retirement

 In the 1970s, Granger retired from acting and went to live in southern Spain, where he invested in real estate and resided in Estepona, Málaga.
 While living there, he became a friend and business partner of former barrister and television producer James Todesco (Eldorado TV series).
 Together they were involved in real estate investment and development.

-He appeared in The Wild Geese (1978) as an unscrupulous banker who hires a unit of mercenary soldiers (Richard Burton, Roger Moore, Richard Harris and others) to stage a military coup in an African nation.
+He appeared in his last major film, the 1978 hit The Wild Geese, as an unscrupulous banker who hires a unit of mercenary soldiers including (Richard Harris, Roger Moore, and Richard Burton) to stage a military coup in an African nation.
 His character then makes a deal with the existing government, and betrays the mercenaries.

 In 1980, he was diagnosed with lung cancer and was told he had three months to live.
-Granger later said "I was 67 and had smoked 60 cigarettes a day for 40 years, but the doctor said if I had an operation there might be a chance of two to four more years of life.
-So I said "Who the hell needs that?
-But you better give me three months to put my house in order.'"
-Granger underwent the operation, had a lung and a rib removed, only to be informed he did not have cancer after all but tuberculosis.
+Granger later said, "I was 67 and had smoked 60 cigarettes a day for 40 years, but the doctor said if I had an operation there might be a chance of two to four more years of life.
+So I said, 'Who the hell needs that?
+But you better give me three months to put my house in order'."
+Granger underwent the operation, having a lung and a rib removed, only to be informed he did not have cancer after all but tuberculosis.

 He was the subject of This Is Your Life in 1980 when he was surprised by Eamonn Andrews at the New London Theatre.

 Return to acting

-He returned to acting in 1981 with the publication of his autobiography Sparks Fly Upward, claiming he was bored.
-Granger spent the last decade of his life appearing on stage and television including playing Prince Philip in The Royal Romance of Charles and Diana (1982), a guest role in the TV series in The Fall Guy starring Lee Majors, and as a suspect in Murder She Wrote in 1985.
-He even starred in a German soap-opera titled Das Erbe der Guldenburgs (The Guldenburg Heritage) (1987).
+Granger returned to acting in 1981 with the publication of his autobiography Sparks Fly Upward, claiming he was bored.
+Granger spent the last decade of his life appearing on stage and television including playing Prince Philip in The Royal Romance of Charles and Diana (1982), a guest role in the hit TV series The Fall Guy with his Men From Shiloh co-star Lee Majors, and as a suspect in Murder She Wrote in 1985.
+He starred in a German soap-opera, Das Erbe der Guldenburgs (The Guldenburg Heritage) (1987).

 He moved to Pacific Palisades, California.

 One of his later roles was in the 1989–1990 Broadway production of The Circle by W. Somerset Maugham, opposite Glynis Johns and Rex Harrison in Harrison's final role.
-The production actually opened at Duke University for a three-week run, followed by performances in Baltimore and Boston, then opening on 14 November 1989 on Broadway.
+The production opened at Duke University for a three-week run, followed by performances in Baltimore and Boston, then opened on 14 November 1989 on Broadway.

 In 1990 he toured Europe in The Circle, opposite Ian Carmichael and Rosemary Harris.

-Personal life, death, and honors
+Personal life, death, and honours

-He was married three times and had four children:
+Granger was married three times and had four children: